ShizukaDonaghue/serene-meditation/README.md

 ## Credits
 ### Contents
-* Contents for "What is Meditation?" section was sourced from [verywellmind](https://www.verywellmind.com/what-is-meditation-2795927)
+* Contents for the "What is Meditation?" section were sourced from [verywellmind](https://www.verywellmind.com/what-is-meditation-2795927)
-* Contents for "Benefits of Meditation" section was sourced from [WebMD](https://www.webmd.com/balance/video/daily-meditation-benefits)
+* Contents for the "Benefits of Meditation" section were sourced from [WebMD](https://www.webmd.com/balance/video/daily-meditation-benefits)
-* Contents for "Meditation Techniques" section was sourced from [INSIDER](https://www.insider.com/guides/health/mental-health/types-of-meditation)
+* Contents for the "Meditation Techniques" section were sourced from [INSIDER](https://www.insider.com/guides/health/mental-health/types-of-meditation)
-* Contents for "Tips & Tricks" section was sourced from [verywellmind](https://www.verywellmind.com/what-is-meditation-2795927)
+* Contents for the "Tips & Tricks" section were sourced from [verywellmind](https://www.verywellmind.com/what-is-meditation-2795927)
 * Inspirational quotes were sourced from [PositivePsychology](https://positivepsychology.com/mindfulness-quotes/), [Parade](https://parade.com/1066461/nicolepajer/meditation-quotes/), and [Keepinspiring.me](https://www.keepinspiring.me/25-meditation-quotes/)
 * README.md was inspired by [TashaTJ's repository](https://github.com/TashaTJ/pawsome-portraits-v4)